earthboundkid/scattered/README.md

         Just create the JSON manifest; don't create files -link
-        Use hardlinks instead of copying files
+        Use hardlinks instead of copying files -merge-existing
-  -output string
+        Attempt to merge new manifest results into an existing file -output string
         File to save manifest (stdout if unset)
 $ tree